vLeov/php-chess/docs/index.md

 ## Object-Oriented API

-Data processing with an object-oriented API.
 The chess board representation is an object of type [SplObjectStorage](https://www.php.net/manual/en/class.splobjectstorage.php) as opposed to a bitboard.

 ## Thoroughly Tested